TheoBendixson/Handmade-Hero-MacOS-Platform-Layer-Non-Video/Day7/docs/HHOSXDay7.md

         rightChannel[i] = -5000;
     }

-    frequencyIndex++;
+    periodIndex++;
 '''

-You can see that we use the frequency index in conjunction with the modulus operator to figure out the remainder of dividing by the frequency.
-If the remainder is greater than a half frequency step, we switch to writing the other side of the wave.
-Effectively, for half of a frequency step, we will write 5000 then switch over to -5000 for the rest.
+You can see that we use the period index in conjunction with the modulus operator to figure out the remainder of dividing by the period.
+If the remainder is greater than a half period step, we switch to writing the other side of the wave.
+Effectively, for half of a period step, we will write 5000 then switch over to -5000 for the rest.

-Also note that we need to increment the frequency index with each frame.
-This just keeps going up and up until the frequency index eventually overflows to zero, starting the process all over again but still outputting a pure tone.
+Also note that we need to increment the period index with each frame.
+This just keeps going up and up until the period index eventually overflows to zero, starting the process all over again but still outputting a pure tone.

 That's all there is to writing a square wave.
 We've also set this up so you can change the frequency, recompile, and hear different pitched sounds.